cfgauss/r-novice-gapminder/index.md

 packages we find useful, and have been chosen primarily for their usability.

+PLEASE NOTE: This lesson is still under construction.
+Therefore, the agenda below is not finalized.

 > ## Prerequisites
 >
 > Understand that computers store data and instructions (programs, scripts etc.) in files.